Reviewing Life Experiences

 Prior to having my tattoo done Jaye sent me an email with the design of the transfer attached and ask if that is what I wanted.
 It was exactly what I wanted.

-came to the conclusion that many people who have never had a tattoo before probably has the same questions I had such as ‘Does it hurt?’ or ‘What does it feel like” so I have tried to make a little diary of the first few hours, days and weeks of having my first tattoo.
+came to the conclusion that many people who have never had a tattoo before probably have the same questions I had such as ‘Does it hurt?’ or ‘What does it feel like” So I have tried to make a little diary of the first few hours, days and weeks of having my first tattoo.

-I have asked people what does it feel like to have a baby and I am told that after the baby is born the mother forgets what the pain was like.
+I have asked people what it feels like to have a baby and I am told that after the baby is born the mother forgets what the pain was like.
 That is how I liken the discomfort that you get when having a tattoo.
-Before i had the tattoo I used a numbing cream and so I didn’t have pain, it was more of a discomfort which included a burning feeling, pain went as soon as needle removed from skin.
+Before I had the tattoo I used numbing cream and so I didn’t have pain, it was more of a discomfort which included a burning feeling, the pain went as soon as the needle was removed from the skin.

 I found that the discomfort wasn’t constant and I liked the fact that between inking Jaye rubbed my skin with cocoa butter which I am sure helped as my skin was not dry and there was no friction for the needles.
 The whole process from start to end was three hours, the time went quickly and if anyone wanted to they could take music to listen, or read a book or magazine.
 I decided I wanted to chat and I found Jaye was chatty back answering any questions I asked about the tattoo process.

-Initially the tattoo appeared to be much darker than I expected, but I quickly realised that the skin under that tattoo was irritated and probably quiet red which would cause the colours to be darker
+Initially, the tattoo appeared to be much darker than I expected, but I quickly realised that the skin under that tattoo was irritated and probably quite red which would cause the colours to be darker

-What I want to do here is to give my readers the heahds up on the first twenty four hours after my tattoo experience.
+What I want to do here is to give my readers the heads up on the first twenty-four hours after my tattoo experience.

 for the first six hours I had my tattoo covered by cling film and at 9 pm washed ink and blood off.
 It was quite gooey from plasma and the ink had spread to my sides and arm which could be washed off.
 I patted the tattoo dry with a towel that I only used for the tattoo.
-I then put on t-shirt to and left it without any moisturiser.
-I washed my tattoo and moisturised it then next morning.
+I then put on a T-shirt and left it without any moisturiser.
+I washed my tattoo and moisturised it the next morning.

-Day three some soreness and a little bit of pain it is intermittent.
+On day three there was some soreness and a little bit of pain it was intermittent.
 It felt sore washing and moisturising.
-Colours are looking brighter and more clarity.
-Redness around the tattoo has gone.
+The colours are looking brighter and had more clarity.
+The Redness around the tattoo has gone.

-Day four the skin on the tattoo is a lot drier today.
-I am washing it twice a day with shower gel and putting fade the itch tattoo moisturiser twice a day
+On day four the skin on the tattoo is a lot drier today.
+I am washing it twice a day with shower gel and putting Fade the Itch tattoo moisturiser twice a day

-Day five and skin is starting to peel.
-Fade the itch seems to be doing the trick, no real pain or itch so far.
+Day five and the skin started to peel.
+Fade the Itch seems to be doing the trick, no real pain or itch so far.

 Day 7 not much change from day 5.
-I am using fade the itch 2 or 3 times a day and itching isn’t to bad really.
-If do I get a little itching that only lasts a few minutes.
+I was using fade the itch 2 or 3 times a day and the itching wasn’t too bad really.
+If it did I get a little itching it only lasted a few minutes.
 One tip when you get your tattoo and you get an itch and are tempted to scratch it don’t!
-Instead tap it lightly with a clean hand until the itch goes away.
+Instead, tap it lightly with a clean hand until the itch goes away.
 My tattooed skin is still dry and small patches come off when washing the tattoo.
-I am looking forward to when the old skin peels off and I can see the new skin.
+I was looking forward to when the old skin peeled off and I can see the new skin.

 I found Jaye very friendly, approachable and easy to ask questions and talk to.
 The Shack was immaculate, clean and tidy.

-On the whole I enjoyed my tattoo experience and I would do it again ( I am thinking about my next one even as I write this blog).
+On the whole, I enjoyed my tattoo experience and I would do it again ( I am thinking about my next one even as I write this blog).
 There was discomfort during the tattoo but as I have said it wasn’t intolerable.
-I would give my experience 6 out of 6 rating and i am glad I overcame my fear and nervousness and did it anyway.
+I would give my experience 6 out of 6 ratings and I am glad I overcame my fear and nervousness and did it anyway.